benyamindsmith/PythonMusings/README.md

 Write a text in the command window and this program will turn your text faces into emojis!

 (Only a handful of of emojis are listed)

+## Milkbot

+An aggressive bot made for finding out peoples opinions about milk.